davemasilungan/python-quiz/README.md

 ## Code a Fill-in-the-Blanks Quiz

-Create a fill-in-the-blanks quiz.
-Your quiz will prompt a user with a sentence containing several blanks.
+This quiz will prompt a user with a sentence containing several blanks.
 The user should then be asked to fill in each blank appropriately to complete the sentence.

 ## Success Criteria
 Game Basics: Game has 3 or more levels and each level contains 4 or more blanks to fill in.